-As you know, last year the National Highway Traffic Safety Administration (NHTSA) announced its Federal Automated Vehicle Policy (FAVP), which is designed to establish vehicle performance guidance for automated vehicles, identify distinctions between federal and state roles, and to address current and future tools and authorities.
-NHTSA's Policy adopted the SAE levels of automated vehicles in order to establish a common nomenclature.
-MEMA applauded NHTSA for establishing an iterative process and developing this guidance, as an appropriate approach for the rapidly evolving advances in vehicle technologies.
-MEMA did urge the agency to make some important clarifications as soon as possible.
-Although, some of the issues can and should be addressed with federal legislation, which is needed to establish a national framework for all stakeholders to navigate the complexities of federal and state roles, automated vehicle technologies and vehicle supply chains.
+performance guidance for automated vehicles, identify distinctions between federal and state roles, and to address current and future tools and authorities.
+NHTSA's Policy adopted the SAE levels of automated vehicles to establish a common nomenclature.
+MEMA applauded NHTSA for establishing an iterative process and developing this guidance as an appropriate approach for the rapidly evolving advances in vehicle technologies.
+MEMA did urge the Agency to make some important clarifications as soon as possible.